 - we have set an ambitious but achievable target of 30% canopy cover for the Woollahra LGA by 2050.
 Under the scenario modelled, in addition to achieving our 30% target by 2050, we would reach a peak canopy cover of 31.3% in 2061 (Figure 14).
 However, this scenario assumes increased plantings will commence as of 2025, and no change to current background rates of canopy loss.
 Full details of the TPP modelling approach are provided in Annex E. - we have identified 8,101 plantable opportunities on public land, which represents approximately 60% of the plantings required to achieving the 30% target; - we recognise that private property has a significant role to play in meeting the target (Figure 15).
 Development works which require Council consent or a permit are the most useful mechanisms Council has for increasing canopy on private land.
-We are currently developing our DCP canopy controls, which at the time of writing this UFS was with the Department of Planning and Environment in the review process.
+Canopy controls for certain zoning typologies have been developed which relevant developments need to apply.
 We also need to further establish canopy controls for HCA.